autotelic-sasha/bpl/README.md

 # bpl is a minimalist code generation framework.

 It's opinionated and insists on being simple.
 Real simple.
-It can be extended in ways that will make it complicated.

 Mostly what it does is replace strings with other strings, in file and directory names, and within files themselves.

+It is extensible, it can be extended in ways that will make it complicated.
+You have to do it in C++, but it is all set up for it, and there's not much too it.

 **It takes as inputs:**